Bernat Klein Studio

 Bernat Klein Textile Design Studio

-A small group of people with a genuine passion for the work of Peter Womersley is trying to save the beautiful Bernat Klein Textile Design Studio in the Scottish borders and boost Womersley's reputation.
+A small group of people with a genuine passion for the work of Peter Womersley has been trying to save the beautiful Bernat Klein Textile Design Studio in the Scottish borders for many years and boost Womersley's reputation.
 Joining with the Womersley and Klein families, the families of the architect’s close friends, professionals, public figures and enthusiasts, they want to raise awareness of the Bernat Klein Design Studio and its architectural, cultural and historical importance: add your name to their list of supporters and help them achieve their goal: above all, help them engage with the owner to see it restored and preserved in its original form.

 Please get in touch with Preserving Womersley if you can help.